 It makes sense to put down as much as you can comfortably afford on a down payment.
 The more you put down, the less you’ll be borrowing, of course, which translates to lower monthly payments and less interest paid over the life of the loan.

-Generally, 20% down is the average down payment, but qualified borrowers may end up making a lower down payment.
+Generally, 20% down is ideal, but many borrowers make a lower down payment.

 Down Payment Defined